-Nomination Committee in 2015
+Nomination Committee in 2016

-Chairman Mikael Lilius, members Kaj-Gustaf Bergh, Sune Carlsson and Risto Murto.
+Chairman Mikael Lilius, members Kaj-Gustaf Bergh, Tom Johnstone and Risto Murto.
 All members are independent of the company and three are independent of significant shareholders.
-The Nomination Committee met once in 2015.
+The Nomination Committee met four times in 2016.
 The average attendance of all Committee members was 100%.